cmp1234/docker-kafka/README.md

 The [`depends_on`](https://docs.docker.com/compose/compose-file/#/dependson) parameter expresses a dependency from the kafka service to the zookeeper service.
 If you specifically tell Docker Compose to start the `kafka` service, Docker Compose will also start the `zookeeper` service because of the declared dependency.

 *Note: `depends_on` does not apply for Docker stack deployments.*

-## Maintenance

-This image is currently maintained by the Research Management Systems project at the [University of Calgary](http://www.ucalgary.ca/).